 Overwatering your plants is one of the biggest issues I see in landscapes today.
 When plants don’t look healthy it is tempting to give them more water and often this is a mistake, these are some of the few signs of overwatering plants.
 An overwatering mistake not easy to diagnose because in many instances overwatering mimics the signs of too little water.

-signs you can easily recognize to determine if you are giving your plants too much water.
+Below are six signs you can easily recognize to determine if you are overwatering your plants or giving them too much water:

-One of the quickest, first signs of overwatering to observe occurs at the tip of the leaf.
+One of the quickest, first signs of overwatering your plants is to observe occurs at the tip of the leaf.
 If the tip of the leaf is turning brown this is a sign of overwatering.
 Too little water will result in your plant’s leaves feeling dry and crispy to the touch while too much water results in soft and limp leaves.

 Leaves turn brown and wilt when plants have too little and too much water.
 The biggest difference is too little water will result in the leaves feeling crispy when you hold them in your hand.
 Too much water and the leaves will feel soft and limp in your hand.

 When roots of plants absorb more water than they can use, water pressure begins to build in the cells of the leaves.
 The cells will eventually burst, killing them and forming blisters and these areas will look like lesions.
 Once the blisters erupt, tan, brown or white warty growths begin to form where the blisters originally were.
 Plus you will see indentations forming directly above the growths on the top sides of the leaves.

 Stunted slow growth with yellowing leaves is a symptom of overwatering your plants.
 Prevent this by checking up on your plants every few weeks.